 This Standard Terms and Conditions (“STAC”) is made on the Effective Date set forth below between Experian Information Solutions, Inc. (“Experian”) and __Weber County, Utah_(Agency”).

 1. Agreement.
 The STAC contains the standard terms and conditions applicable to Experian’s provision of products and services (collectively, the “Services”) to Agency.
-Additional terms and conditions specific to the Services ordered by Agency are set forth in individual schedules attached hereto and incorporated herein (each, a “Schedule”).
+Additional terms and conditions specific to the Services ordered by Agency are set forth in individual schedules attached hereto and incorporated haSdASerein (each, a “Schedule”).
 The STAC, together with the Schedules, and any other documents incorporated or referenced herein or in a Schedule, constitute the “Agreement.”
 In the event of any conflicting or inconsistent terms, the following order of precedence applies with respect to the Services offered pursuant to a Schedule: (a) the terms and conditions in a Schedule solely with respect to the Service offered pursuant to such Schedule, and (b) the STAC.
 The use of the term “days” shall mean “calendar days” unless otherwise specified.
 “Users” means Agency employees, and Agency’s agents and contractors approved and authorized by Experian to use the Services, on behalf of Agency in accordance with the terms of the Agreement.

 2. Fees and Payment.
 Agency shall pay Experian for the Services in the amounts agreed upon in writing and set forth in the applicable Schedule or other mutually agreed pricing document.
 Unless otherwise provided in the applicable Schedule or pricing document, Experian shall have the right to revise or amend the pricing by providing thirty (30) days’ prior written notice to Agency before such revision or amendment becomes effective.
 If Agency requests a change to any business requirements relative to, or cancels, a Service, or any portion thereof, after Experian has commenced work, Agency agrees to pay Experian for its costs incurred for such work in process.
 If the Services are substantially completed at the time of such change or cancellation, Agency agrees to pay Experian the full price for such Services.
 Experian’s invoices will be deemed to be correct and acceptable to Agency unless Agency advises Experian of disputed items within ten (10) days of their receipt.
 Payments shall be made to Experian within thirty (30) days of invoice date.
 If Agency fails to pay any invoice in accordance with the foregoing terms, Experian reserves the right to suspend the Services and Agency also shall pay interest on the unpaid amount at the lesser of one and one-half percent (1.5%) per month or the maximum amount allowed by law.
 The prices and rates for the Services do not include either shipping costs or applicable federal, state, local, or foreign sales or use taxes, and Agency will pay or reimburse Experian for such shipping costs and taxes.